 All of the hacking scenes in the series are pretty realistic, employing legitimate techniques, code, and equipment, making this one of the most faithful cybersecurity TV shows ever.

-We hope you will like our top ten movies and TV shows based on the cybersecurity theme.
+We hope you will like our top ten cybersecurity movies and TV shows.
 Some might make you worry; some might make you smile, but they all carry good sets of knowledge that help raise cybersecurity awareness.

 Have these descriptions of cybersecurity’s various real-world applications piqued your interest?
 If you want to increase cybersecurity knowledge, try our cyber fitness challenge, it’s free!